 You might have guessed that a technology stack is a combination of software tools and programming languages that are used to bring your web or mobile app to life.
 Roughly speaking, web and mobile apps consist of a frontend and backend, which are the client-facing application and a hidden part that’s on the server, respectively.

 Each layer of the app is built atop the one below, forming a stack.
 This makes web stack technologies heavily dependent on each other.
 The image above shows the main building blocks of a typical technology stack; however, there may be other supporting elements involved.
-Let’s view the standard elements of front-end and back-end development in more detail.
+Let’s view the standard elements of frontend and backend development in detail.

 Tools we use for frontend web development

 HTML (Hypertext Markup Language) is a programming language used for describing the structure of information presented on a web page.
 Yalantis uses the latest version of HTML — HTML5 — which has new elements and attributes for creating web apps more easily and effectively.
-The main advantage that HTML5 is that it has audio and video support, which wasn’t included in previous versions of HTML.
+The main advantage of HTML5 is that it has audio and video support, which wasn’t included in previous HTML versions.

 CSS (Cascading Style Sheets) is a style sheet language that describes the look and formatting of a document written in HTML.
 CSS is used for annotating text and embed tags in styled electronic documents.